From the Allergic Living Archives. First published in the magazine in 2008.

 So why doesn’t he carry it?
 “I try not to take it [the allergy] too seriously, otherwise it would drive me and everyone else crazy,” he says.

 McGarr finds the tendency of allergic adults to minimize the risks of anaphylaxis is common, and often accompanied by statements such as “I won’t let this control my life.”
 Tied into control is the belief that you can simply avoid your allergens.

-In the study conducted for EpiPen, fewer than 40 per cent of the “at risk” group agreed they might not be able to avoid their allergen in every situation.
+In the study conducted for EpiPen in Canada, fewer than 40 per cent of the “at risk” group agreed they might not be able to avoid their allergen in every situation.
 As an example of avoidance and control, these people would speak of their restaurant choices.
 Those with peanut allergy would steer clear of Chinese restaurants because they use peanuts in the food.
 With tree nut allergy, an individual might pass on Italian restaurants due to pine nuts in many dishes.